leedsdatascience/Resources/Pumpkin CaRving/readme.txt

 We hope you enjoy this Halloween workshop.
+It should provide you with an introduction to using ggplot2 in R.
 Instructions are in the Pumpkin-CaRving.pdf file.
 The file Pumpkin-CaRving.R contains all the R commands from the workshop.
 The data is in the file pumpkin.csv.